orestispn/orestispn.github.io/README.md

 # orestispn.github.io

-This repo contains my personal dev blog which is hosted with GitHub pages.
+This repo contains my personal dev blog that is hosted with GitHub pages.